dmeoli/OnlineRetail/README.md

 - Final evaluation of the best clustering approach and comparison of the clustering obtained

-Optional (2 points): Explore the opportunity to use alternative clustering techniques in the library: https://github.com/annoviko/pyclustering/
+Explore the opportunity to use alternative clustering techniques in the library: https://github.com/annoviko/pyclustering/

 ## Task 3: Predictive Analysis